ampproject/amppackager/README.md

 as a reference implementation, and not a supported library.
 Proper usage requires following the status of browser implementations and updating callers to import the correct library snapshot.

+## Local Transformer

+The local transformer is a sub-library within the AMP Packager that transforms AMP HTML for security and performance improvements.
+These modifications are described in more detail [here](https://github.com/ampproject/amphtml/blob/master/spec/amp-cache-modifications.md).

+> **WARNING**: This local transformer library is still a work-in-progress and not all transformations described in the link above are implemented.

+### How to use
+The local transformer can be used separately from the packager/signer.

+1. `go get github.com/ampproject/amppackager/cmd/transform`
+1. `$GOPATH/bin/transform -url "documentURL" /path/to/html`

+For more help, `$GOPATH/bin/transform -h`